xapp-ai/documentation/help/leads/lead-alerts.md

 ## Use Case

-Ideal for small businesses or individuals using the free tier, Lead Alerts help in identifying and acting on potential customer inquiries without the need for constant monitoring of the chat interactions.
+Lead Alerts help in identifying and acting on potential customer inquiries without the need for constant monitoring of the chat interactions.

 ## Limitations

-- Lead Alerts are only available in the free tier of the XAPP Chat Widget.
+- Lead Alerts are only available on agents without an active subscription.
 - The feature relies on the AI's assessment to qualify interactions as potential leads.

-## Conclusion

-Lead Alerts are a valuable tool for website owners using the free tier of the XAPP Chat Widget, offering timely notifications and insights into visitor interactions.
-This feature aids in identifying potential leads and enhancing customer engagement through informed responses.